Comparison of different approaches to the quasi-static approximation in Horndeski models: Observable spectra

 \section{Observable spectra}

 In the previous section, we compared our analytical results with the exact numerical calculation obtained with our code \texttt{EoS\_class}.
-We saw that, in general, the numerical behaviour is not reproduced correctly on large scales.
+We saw that, in general, the exact numerical behaviour for $\mu$ and $\eta$, obtained by solving the full equations, is not reproduced correctly on large scales by any of the three different QSA recipes.
 This is a direct consequence of the QSA which turns differential equations into constraint equations, by neglecting terms in the dynamical equations.

-In this section, we explore the observational consequences of the differences between exact numerical and approximated analytical expression and understand how well the spectra derived by applying the QSA reproduce the spectra obtained by solving the full equations.
+In this section, we explore the observational consequences of the differences between exact numerical and approximated analytical expression discussed in the previous section and understand how well the spectra derived by applying the QSA reproduce the spectra obtained by solving the full equations.
 In particular, we consider $C_{\ell}^{\rm TT}$, $C_{\ell}^{\phi\phi}$, and $P(k)$.
 We implemented the analytical expressions for $\mu$ and $\eta$ derived in Section~\ref{sect:QSA} in a suitably modified version of the code \texttt{CLASS} which we call \texttt{QSA\_class}.
 For a better quantification of the impact of the differences on large scales, we also approximate the effective gravitational constant and the slip parameter with their value on small scales.
 We do not report results for $f(R)$ models as we saw that there is an excellent agreement between the numerical and the analytical prediction and for MP expressions, due to the problems arising with the divergences and explained in detail in Section~\ref{sect:numerical_comparison}.
-We also do not show results for $k$-essence like models, as $\mu=\eta=1$ identically and the approximated dynamics reproduce the exact ones.
+We also do not show results for $k$-essence-like models, as $\mu=\eta=1$ identically and the approximated dynamics reproduce the exact ones.

 Our results are presented in Figure~\ref{fig:QSA_spectra}, where we show the relative difference $\Delta C/C$, where $C=\{C_{\ell}^{\rm TT}, C_{\ell}^{\phi\phi}, P(k)\}$, $\Delta C=C^{\rm QSA}-C^{\rm EoS\_class}$ and $C=C^{\rm EoS\_class}$ in the denominator.
 For all the models considered, we found an excellent agreement, in general at the subpercent level, on most scales and multipoles.
 Differences appear only on very large scales, $\ell\lesssim 4-5$ and $k\lesssim2\times10^{-3}\,h\,{\rm Mpc}^{-1}$, where they might exceed the percent level, but are having a little impact, as shown in Figure~\ref{fig:QSA_spectra}.
 This is because such scales are cosmic-variance-dominated and beyond the range of scales observed by future surveys.
 For example, Euclid\footnote{\href{https://www.euclid-ec.org/}{https://www.euclid-ec.org/}} \citep{Euclid2018} will be able to probe scales up to $\ell=10$ and $k\approx 6\times 10^{-3}\,h\,{\rm Mpc}^{-1}$ for galaxies up to $z=1.8$ \cite{Euclid2019} using the cosmology of this work.
 We also verified that the spectra obtained with the expressions in the QSA do not modify the value found for the normalization of the matter power spectrum, as differences of about 0.1\% are more likely due to numerics.
 Larger deviations between the spectra obtained by solving the full dynamical equations and the approximated ones appear for $C_{\ell}^{\rm TT}$ and $P(k)$, while for $C_{\ell}^{\phi\phi}$ they can be smaller by a factor of a few.
 The model deviating more in the angular power spectrum of the lensing potential $C_{\ell}^{\phi\phi}$ is model 4, but it differs only by about 1\% at $\ell=2$ from the exact spectrum.